Luummii/FireBase/README.md

 # FireBase (Qt)

 FireBase is the mobile platform which allows to develop high-quality applications quickly.
 It is necessary to have the account FireBase for use of library.
+Version Qt 5.7.1

 ### Facility
       Send single data